nreijmersdal/stoppable/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone, but features should help people motivate to stop or make the usage easier.
-We certainly do not just want to make websites impossible to visit, other tools all ready deliver such functionality.
+We certainly do not just want to make websites impossible to visit, other tools already deliver such functionality.

 Fork, then clone the repo.